subscribe to regular news updates

 Yin Yoga

-Yin Yoga focuses on stretching and strengthening the connective tissue of the joints (denser tissues such as fascia, ligaments, tendons and cartilage) through passive stretches, performed gently and safely.
+Yin Yoga focuses on creating space in the connective tissue of the joints (denser tissues such as fascia, ligaments, tendons and cartilage) through passive stretches, performed gently and safely.
 This provides greater flexibility and a sense of ease and lightness in the body.

 Energy (prana or chi) is believed to flow through the channels (nadis or meridians) of the connective tissue layer of the body.
 Yin Yoga practice can therefore enable the harmonious flow of life-energy through the clearing of these path-ways.
 This enables the body organs to function better.